FLUID: Training-Free Face De-identification via Latent Identity Substitution: Proposed Method

 \section{Proposed Method}

-This section introduces our method for training-free face de-identification using DMs through latent identity substitution.
-Following our chemistry-inspired framework, we remove identity information from the original image in the latent space via loss-driven optimization, then substitute a de-identified representation.
-Our approach operates entirely within the h-space of pretrained unconditional DMs without additional training, consisting of three key components: latent inversion, iterative optimization of identity-editing directions via differentiable losses, and reconstruction through the DM's decoder.
+This section introduces our training-free face de-identification using diffusion models (DMs) through latent identity substitution.
+We remove identity information from the original image in the latent space via loss-driven optimization, then substitute a de-identified representation.
+Our approach operates entirely within the h-space of a pretrained unconditional DM, requiring no additional training.
+It consists of three key components: latent inversion, iterative optimization of identity-editing directions via differentiable losses, and reconstruction through the DM's decoder.
 Figure \ref{fig:framework} provides an overview of our approach, illustrating the initialization procedure where a source image is inverted into the latent space, followed by the optimization process that uses reagent losses to guide identity substitution while preserving other facial attributes.
-Unlike direct latent replacement, our method discovers identity-specific directions through optimization rather than assuming prior knowledge of the identity subspace.
+Unlike direct latent replacement, our method discovers identity-specific edit directions through optimization rather than assuming prior knowledge of an identity subspace.